← The journal AI & SaaS February 19, 2026

 If you do have genuine defensible assets, protect them:

-Proprietary datasets: If you're collecting unique data that improves your product performance, that's potentially your most valuable asset.
-Make sure you have the rights to it, that you're using it to create compounding advantages, and that you can articulate the value to potential acquirers.
+• Proprietary datasets: If you're collecting unique data that improves your product performance, that may be your most valuable asset.
+Make sure you have the rights to it, that you're using it to create compounding advantages, and that you can explain the value to acquirers.

-Domain expertise that AI can't easily replicate: In areas like healthcare, fintech, and legal tech, regulatory knowledge and established relationships still matter.
-AI can generate code and analyse data, but it can't navigate FDA approval processes or build trust with hospital procurement committees.
+• Domain expertise that AI can't easily replicate: In areas like healthcare, fintech, and legal tech, regulatory knowledge and established relationships still matter.
+AI can generate code and analyze data, but it can't navigate FDA approval processes or build trust with hospital procurement committees by itself.

 Looking Forward